10 straight games with at least one point: Cole Caufield is on fire (and Bill Guerin needs to know it) - Dose.ca

 Caufield is on his way to a 45-goal, 90-point season.
 There aren't many players in the NHL capable of reaching those plateaus in a single season, and his production seems to surprise me in a way.

 We know how talented he is.
-But it's his consistency that's most impressive right now… and that's all to the good.
+But it's his consistency that's most impressive right now… and so much the better.

 I wonder what Bill Guerin is thinking, at the time of writing…